finger563/webgme-hfsm/README.md

   tree
 * *Context menu* allowing the user to:
   * Toggle the display of a state's children
-  * Set the active
+  * Set the active state
+  * Auto-arrange selected nodes into a grid
+  * Re-parent selected nodes into the right-clicked node
-  * Add a new element (which can also be done by dragging from the `Part Browser` and dropping onto the visualizer.
+  * Add a new element (which can also be done by dragging from the `Part Browser` and dropping onto the visualizer.)

 ### Code Generation